 Patricia, a detox practitioner at Above It All Treatment, personally assists in the addiction recovery process and explains w…

-Above It All Detox Center for Drugs and Alcohol
+Detox Center for Drugs and Alcohol

 Addiction is physical and psychological.
 Patients receive treatment to address the issues of cravings and changes made in the brain as a result of long-term substance abuse.
 What makes detoxification such an important part of drug or alcohol addiction recovery?
 Essentially, recovery is the process through which the body and mind are both rid of harmful toxins—setting the stage for the pursuit of lifelong recovery.